Updated on December 19th, 2023

-Moreover, when another expert with a large following recommends and introduces you, the acceptance of your brand will be higher.
+Furthermore, when you receive referrals from another expert with a large following, the acceptance of your coaching brand among potential clients will be significantly higher.

 You can put yourself on a radio guest list as well to be heard and known to a global or local audience.